 During his time at Tottenham, he successfully gained his Bronze Certification (ACPSEM) and is certified as an EXOS Performance Specialist; he strives to broaden his expertise and is committed to further professional development.

-Chris is particularly interested in injury causation and the factors that lead to injury recurrence and concurrence.
+Chris is truly a sports injury specialist, and is particularly interested in injury causation and the factors that lead to injury recurrence and concurrence.
 This was of particular importance working with the Tottenham players and getting them back to match- fitness promptly.
 Chris has a specialist interest in lower limb injuries, post-operative lower limb rehabilitation and sports related injuries.
 Chris has a strong passion

 for utilising objective data to guide rehabilitation and the journey getting his clients back to their goals of whatever nature.